alexattt/FullStackOpen2021/README.md

 </p>

 <h3>Part4</h3>
-<p>Testing Express servers, user administration.
+<p>Testing Express servers, user administration (from backend side).
 Learning how to test backend with supertest.
 How async/await works and how to use it. </br>
    Creating user schema with mongoose, allowing user registration (implemented in backend), hashing passwords with bcrypt. </br>
    Implementing basic token authentication - allowing user to stay logged in for an hour, while token expires.
    Repository for backend of Bloglist app is available here - <a href="https://github.com/alexattt/FSP4-BlogListApp" target="_blank">Part4 Backend Repo</a></br>
 </p>

 <h3>Part5</h3>
-<p></p>
+<p>Testing React apps.
+Learning about how to use Jest to test frontend, basics of E2E testing with Cypress.</p>

+<h3>Part6</h3>
+<p>State management with Redux.
+Getting introduced to Redux.
+How to combine multiple reducers.
+Learning how to use Redux DevTools. </br>
+   mapStateToProps and mapDispatchToProps. </p>